Three hospitals in Salvador register infections with super-resistant bacteria

 Among the measures indicated by Sesab are: isolation of the infected patient in a private room, implementation of standardized cleaning and disinfection procedures, maintaining equipment for the exclusive use of infected people and carrying out an active surveillance culture to investigate possible outbreaks.
 Surface disinfection is important because enterococci can survive in these locations for long periods.

-For healthy people to visit hospitalized, infectious disease specialist Antônio Bandeira says that there are no defined protection criteria.
+For healthy people to visit hospitalized, infectologist Antônio Bandeira says that there are no defined protection criteria.
 “For people on an individual level, there is not much recommendation.
 It’s actually more related to hospital management,” he says.

 Despite this, Sesab recommends correct hand washing whenever possible.